Kotlin/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/guide/example-select-02.kt)

-The result of this code is quite interesting, so we'll analyze it in mode details:
+The result of this code is quite interesting, so we'll analyze it in mode detail:

 ```
 a -> 'Hello 0'